vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 ---

-**CSE landing page on VCD UI perpetually shows a spinning wheel**
+**Kubernetes Clusters UI Plugin landing page on VCD UI perpetually shows a spinning wheel**

 If CSE server is inaccessible/down, on VCD UI's CSE landing page, user only sees the loading spinner instead of an error message.

-Workaround: Make sure CSE server is up and running.
+Workaround: Make sure CSE server is running.

 ---